-Chenopodium murale leaves are a source of vitamins A and C and calcium.
+Chenopodium murale leaves are a source of vitamins A and C, as well as calcium.

-Of all the Chenopodiaceae, C. murale was found to have the highest levels of oxalic acid, which leads some to recommend that it be eaten in moderation (similar to spinach).
+Of all the Chenopodiaceae, C. murale has been found to have the highest levels of oxalic acid, which leads some to recommend that it be eaten in moderation (similar to spinach).
 Cooking it reduces the oxalic acid levels.